coatyio/coaty-js/docs/man/developer-guide.md

 ### Define an agent-specific controller class

-Agent-specific controller classes realize custom business logic of a Coaty agent.
+Agent-specific controller classes realize custom business communication logic of a Coaty agent.
 A controller

 * exchanges object data with other agent controllers by publishing and observing communication events.